pverscha/phd_thesis/19-chapter_8_future_work.md

 As a possible future addition to Unipept, I propose to further integrate data from different “omics” sources such as transcriptomics and metagenomics into Unipept
 Building on the individual strength of these techniques, an aggregated view enables researchers to gain a much deeper insight into and understanding of what exactly is taking place in a complex ecosystem.
 By augmenting Unipept with support for both metagenomics and metatranscriptomics analyses, it has the potential to become the “go-to” tool for all analyses related to the “meta-omics” research disciplines.
-The ultimate goal of this work package is to transform Unipept into the first tool that provides a complete global overview of multi-disciplinary “meta-omics” experiments.
+The ultimate goal of this addition would be to transform Unipept into the first tool that provides a complete global overview of multi-disciplinary “meta-omics” experiments.

 #### Proposed work plan